HL7/ebm/input/pagecontent/composition.md

 ### EvidenceTableReportPackage Profile of Composition Resource

-The **[EvidenceTableReportPackage Profile][EvidenceTableReportPackage]** is used for a base structure to extend the **[EvidenceReport Profile][EvidenceReport]** with sections for Groups (Screened Group, Selected Group, Intervention Group, Comparator Group, and Group Assignment), Evidence Variables, and Results.
-The Groups section also supports descriptive groups (Population Definition, Intervention Definition, Comparator Definition).
+The **[EvidenceTableReportPackage Profile][EvidenceTableReportPackage]** is used for a base structure to extend the **[EvidenceReport Profile][EvidenceReport]** with sections for Groups (Screened Group, Selected Group, Population Definition, Intervention Group, Intervention Definition, Comparator Group, and Comparator Definition).
+Group Assignment, Evidence Variables, and Results.

 The Groups and Evidence Variables sections have limits to the reference types for their entry content: